bptlab/gryphon/_includes/Howto.md

     Your browser does not support HTML video.
 </video>

+### Supported Modeling Elements

+Although the bpmn.io editor offers a variety of types for events and activities, e.g. user task, conditional start event, most of these elements are **not supported** by the execution engine [Chimera](https://bptlab.github.io/chimera).
+Using them might cause the deployment to fail.
+The following elements are supported:
+- plain start events
+- message start event
+- plain end event
+- intermediate timer event
+- intermediate message catch event
+- exclusive (XOR) gateways
+- parallel (AND) gateways
+- event-based gateways
+- plain tasks
+- service tasks
+- send task (Mail task)
+- data objects

+### Syntax for Timer Events

+The syntax for timer events follows the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601).
+However, **only durations are supported**.
+The timer expression has to be provided as a property of the timer event.
+An example for a timer expression is `P1DT2H5M25S`, which means a duration of one day, 2 hours, 5 minutes and 25 seconds.

+Offering support for fixed points in time would only make sense, when the time could be set programmatically.
+Otherwise, such an event could occur only once and once it is past, it would never occur, even in newly created cases.

+### Process Variables

+Variables allow to access the case data in gateways, service tasks, and send tasks.

+#### Usage in data-based gateways

+The branches leaving a XOR split can be annotated with an expression that evaluates to true or false.
+Basically, there are two types of expressions: 1) data object state conditions and 2) attribute value conditions.
+The former check the state of a data object, while the later check attribute values.
+To refer to a data object, use a hash symbol followed by the data class name, an equality operator and a state, e.g. `#Application = rejected`.
+To access attribute values, use the dot-notation, i.e. `#Application.amount <= 5000`.
+Only those branches for which the expression yields true are control-flow enabled.

 ### Fragment Pre-conditions

 To express that a fragment, and thus its activities, should only be enabled when the case is in a certain state, *conditional start events* can be used.